Striveworks/LIteCOW/icow_model_import/README.md

 ## Development environment with Docker-Compose

+For dev purposes, feel free to edit the docker-compose file from

+    icow_model_import:
+        ...
+        command: make test
+        ...

+to the following changing the make recipe used in the startup command.

+    icow_model_import:
+        ...
+        command: make stay-alive
+        ...

-For dev purposes, feel free to edit the startup.sh script and add `tail -f /dev/null` to the end of it so that the docker stays alive and exec into the container like so.
+so that the docker stays alive and it's possible to exec into the container like so.

-    ```bash
     docker exec -it icow_model_import_icow_model_import_1 bash

-    ```
+Once inside run any python related commands with poetry.
+E.g. `poetry run python my_script.py` or `poetry run pytest`.
 Thanks to docker volume mounts, all changes outside and inside of the docker will persist and allow editing and development.